European Traveler

 Getting to Cannes from Aéroport Nice-Côte d’Azur is possible by helicopter, bus, train, and airport shuttle vans, cars, or limousines.

-Cannes can easily be reached from Nice-Côte d’Azur Airport (NCE) on public transportation or pre-reserved cars and shuttle van services.
+Cannes may easily be reached from Nice-Côte d’Azur Airport (NCE) on public transportation or pre-reserved cars and shuttle van services.
 Helicopters are the fastest way to one of the most glamorous resorts on the French Riviera but most solo travelers will find express buses (81, formerly 210) more affordable.
 Trains offer a reasonable alternative while regular municipal and inter-city buses are cheap but slow.
 Taxis are available but a pre-booked limousine or airport van shuttle service may be cheaper with a guaranteed price and assured availability.

 By car, traveling time is around half an hour if using the toll highway.
 Expect to pay around €80 for a pre-booked car and €150 for a minivan — taxis charge according to the meter.
 Welcome gives online quotations for private airport transfers without first requiring personal details or flight numbers.